-- suspension of the user's account until the user has a conference with the Executive Director of Information Technology. - > suspension of the user's account for a period of one week. - > suspension of the user's account for the remainder of the semester

-- > preliminary suspension

-- > suspension from the university

-- > expulsion from the university
+- suspension of the user's account until the user has a conference with the Executive Director of Information Technology. - o suspension of the user's account for a period of one week. - o suspension of the user's account for the remainder of the semester - o preliminary suspension - o suspension from the university - o expulsion from the university